 clean-code

-SolidWrite readable, maintainable code through disciplined naming, small functions, and clean error handling.
-Use when the user mentions "code review", "naming conventions", "function too long", "code smells", "readable code", "boy scout rule", "single responsibility", or "unit test quality".
-Also trigger when reviewing pull requests for readability, refactoring messy functions, debating comment styles, or improving error handling patterns.
+FeaturedWrite readable, maintainable code through disciplined naming, small functions, and clean error handling.
+Use when the user mentions "clean up this code", "this function is too long", "code smells", "naming conventions", "boy scout rule", "single responsibility", or "unit test quality".
+Also trigger when reviewing a pull request for readability, untangling a messy function, debating comment styles, or improving error-handling patterns.
 Covers SRP, comment discipline, formatting, and unit testing.
 For refactoring techniques, see refactoring-patterns.
-For architecture, see clean-architecture.
+For architecture and dependency rules, see clean-architecture.

 Install